A laid-back place in Bali: the ultimate travel guide to Sanur Bali

 Visit the Bajra Sandhi Monument in Denpasar

-A little outside Sanur, you can find an impressive monument in Denpasar, that is definitely worth a visit.
+A little outside Sanur, you can find the impressive Bajra Sandhi Monument in Denpasar.
+This one is definitely worth a visit and not packed with tourists (yet).

 Inside the building you can learn about the Balinese war history, and when you take the stairs to the top of the building, the amazing view of Denpasar and Sanur will impress you.
 Around the monument is a little park where local people exercise in the early morning or late afternoon (including me when I lived in Denpasar!).
 The monument is just ten minutes by taxi or scooter located from Sanur.